LinuxCNC/wlo/community/index.md

 ## Developers

+<center><em>
-*Use these methods to contribute to the development of LinuxCNC, including documentation, translation, new drivers and components.*
+Use these methods to contribute to the development of LinuxCNC, including documentation, translation, new drivers and components.
+</em></center>

 * Learn more about [Contributing to LinuxCNC](/docs/html/code/contributing-to-linuxcnc.html).